grouzen/hakyll-mnedokushev-me/posts/2014-11-30-github-driven-blogs-concept.md

   repository must be the same for each user, so users can easily and intuitively navigate through the service)
 * creation of a new post is equal to the creation of a new issue in the 'blog' repository
-* to subscribe on the user's blog you need just click on 'watch' button inside 'blog' repository
+* to subscribe on the user's blog you just need to click on a 'watch' button inside 'blog' repository

 That's it!
 You can post your staff, comment on it, subscribe to other users.
 WoooHooo!